bbrotsos/json_to_markdown/Readme_Data_Interoperability.md

 Introduces and discusses fundamental ideas of data elements, value domains, data element concepts, conceptual domains, and classification schemes essential to the understanding of this set of standards and provides the context for associating the individual parts of ISO/IEC 11179.

 4. <a href="http://tools.ietf.org/html/draft-fge-json-schema-validation-00#section-5.1.2">JSON Schema: interactive and non interactive validation - DRAFT</a>  JSON Schema (application/schema+json) has several purposes, one of which is instance validation.
 The validation process may be interactive or non interactive.
 For instance, applications may use JSON Schema to build a user interface enabling interactive content generation in addition to user input checking, or validate data retrieved from various sources.

+5. <a href="http://www.w3.org/TR/json-ld/">JSON-LD - A JSON-based Serialization for Linked Data</a>JSON is a useful data serialization and messaging format.
+This specification defines JSON-LD, a JSON-based format to serialize Linked Data.
+The syntax is designed to easily integrate into deployed systems that already use JSON, and provides a smooth upgrade path from JSON to JSON-LD.
+It is primarily intended to be a way to use Linked Data in Web-based programming environments, to build interoperable Web services, and to store Linked Data in JSON-based storage engines.